valancej/documentation/_general/account/new-user-signup.md

 ---
-title: Signing Up For A New Codeship Account
+title: Signing Up For A New Codeship Accounts
+shortTitle: Signing Up For A New Account
 menus:
   general/account:
     title: New User Signup